-This is a huge one.
+This is a huge one and taxes can be tough.
 WooCommerce has a great way to get you started.
 But as you grow, the details of where you are selling and shipping to can make or break you.
 With the diverse and sometimes complicated tax laws, and the fact that they change so much, often you can save yourself a lot of time and resources by simply using a tax service that works with WooCommerce—and that is what I always recommend.
 Consider checking out Avalara for your tax needs or ShipStation for your shipping needs.

 4. Is it going to cost me too much?

 As you may know, WooCommerce is a free plugin and does amazing stuff right out of the box.
 I find that most small eCommerce sites need very little additional functionality.
 The beauty of WooCommerce is that you can purchase extensions as you need them, rather than dealing with one bloated plugin.
 Sure, they do cost you some bucks, but keep in mind: most online eCommerce stores don’t have to deal with brick and mortar-related expenses.

 Can you imagine all the money and resources you would need to invest in to furnish and build out that physical store?
 Your online store is an investment and a business as well.
 Expect costs with that.

 5. What should I do about collecting payments online?

 A lot of people who are just starting worry about the need to get a merchant account.
 But using Jetpack, setting the initial gateways is easy.
 Or, f you don’t have Jetpack installed, PayPal built-in, or Stripe with a free extension may be all you need to get started.
 It’s always wise to think through what options are out there, what charges are associated with them and any possible needs for a change as your site and revenue grow.
 WooCommerce has a a lot of extensions, both free and paid that cover just about any payment gateway or option you may need.